yxLOL/yxLOL.github.io/_posts/2022-05-14-chinese-song-list.md

 I hope you enjoy some of them.

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/XFaQwZyPOZQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+This is from my favorite choir (based in Shanghai).
+They had some really hilarious productions.
+This one talks about overwork culture from the point of view of someone who's exhausted from work.

 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/track/2oSyibxNEOnHUYh1J0xNYX?utm_source=generator" width="80%" height="80" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture"></iframe>

 In case you are interested in how I feel every once in a while reading all the news about the country I come from.
 Just kidding.
 It refers to a tragic event of [bombings in Shijiazhuang](https://en.wikipedia.org/wiki/Shijiazhuang_bombings) on March 16, 2001.
 The mood in the song also responds to the sense of disillusion in the North East region of China after privatization of state-owned enterprises (as part of market reform started in 1970s), which resulted in stagnation in the area which they still haven't escaped from today.
 (In mandarin)